djstrikanova/effect_scanner/README.md

 # effect_scanner
 This is a simple scanner to do notifications for Effect Workers on Discord and Telegram when a new batch of tasks is available.
+It will also update that message when that batch data is updated, so workers will be able to see which batches have been completed and which still have tasks available.

 # This uses Knex
 https://knexjs.org/